-- Cipro (ciprofloxacin)—this is a fluoroquinolone used to treat Pseudomonas and Staph infections but it doesn’t cover well for streptococcal or anaerobic infections.
+- Cipro (ciprofloxacin)—is a fluoroquinolone used to treat Pseudomonas and Staph infections but it doesn’t cover well for streptococcal or anaerobic infections.
 It penetrates the eye well when given by IV.

 - Garamycin (gentamycin)—this is an aminoglycoside that covers for gram-negative organisms such as Pseudomonas.